LUBOMBUYU/IMAD-ASSIGNMENT2/README.md

 - Audio support (mute/unmute icon)

 ## 🚧 Planned Feature: Countdown Timer
-Each flashcard question will include a visible countdown (e.g., 10 seconds), encouraging quick thinking and adding a fun challenge.
-If the timer runs out, the question will automatically move to the next one and count as incorrect.
+The app after teh start button is pressed will show a countdown to get the users ready for the quiz.

 ## 🚀 Getting Started

 ### Prerequisites
 - Android Studio (for Android development)
-- Kotlin or Java (based on your implementation)
+- Kotlin

 ### Installation
 1. Clone the repository: